mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 2. Enter `StopSequences` for it's name.
 3. Add the attribute `StopSequence` (`String`, length: `unlimited`).

 To connect both, draw a line from `StopSequence` to `ClaudeRequest`.
-This will add an one-to-many association between the two entities.
+This will add an one-to-many association between the two entites.
 This way, many `StopSequence` objects can be associated to one `ClaudeRequest` object.
 It should look like this:

 ![Stop Sequence](resources/21_StopSequence.png)

 To write the logic, you need to create a new Microflow.
 This is the place where we model logic in Mendix - similar to a function or method in a traditional programming language.
 To do so, follow these steps:

-1. Right-click the `Claude` folder and select **Add Microflow**.
+1. Right-click the `Claude` folder and select **Add microflow**.
 2. Call the Microflow `Claude_GetResponse` and click **OK**.
 3. Now a new empty Microflow should open in the main section of Studio Pro.